ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 The remainder amount of water (if any) is then added to the upper soil layer ($w_{1b}$).
 Finally, the [actual transpiration rate](https://ec-jrc.github.io/lisflood-model/2_07_stdLISFLOOD_plant-water-uptake/) ($T_a$) is updated to account for the soil moisture deficit due to the irrigation shortage.

 In order to check the conservation of mass within the modelled system, LISFLOOD computes the amount of water consumed by irrigation *IrriLossCum* (this amount of water exits the system): this value accounts for the irrigation water abstracted from groundwater, the irrigation water effectively abstracted from surface water, the amount of water returned to the system due to leakages and losses (defined by the factors *IrrigationEfficiency* and *ConveyanceEfficiency*), the resulting water content of the superficial and upper soil layers.

+##### Important techical note for the adequate definition of the water regions

+Water demand and water abstraction are spatially distributed within each water region.
+In other words, the water resourses (surface water bodies and groundwater) are shared inside the water region in order to meet the cumulative requirements of the water region area.
+For this reason, it is strongly recommended to include the entire water region(s) in the modelled area.
+If a portion of the water region is not included in the modelled area, then LISFLOOD cannot adequately compute the water demand and abstraction.
+In other words, LISFLOOD will not be able to account for sources of water outside of the computational domain (it is important to notice that LISFLOOD will not crush but the results will be affected by this discrepancy).
+The inclusion of the complete water region in the computational domain becomes compulsory under the specific circumstances of model calibration.
+Calibrated parameters are optmised for a specific model set up.
+It is often required to calibrate the parameters of several subcatchments inside a basin.
+Each calibration subcatchment must include a finite number of water regions (each water region can belong to only one subctatchment).
+If this condition is met, the calibrated parameters can be correctly optimised.
+Conversely, when a water region belongs to one or more calibration sub-catchments, the water resources are allocated and abstracted in different quantities when modelling the calibration subcatchment only or the entire basin.
+Similarly, the option groundwater smooth leads to different  geometries of the cone of depression due to groundwater abstraction when modelling the subcatchment only or the entire basin.
+These two scenarios impede the correct calibration of the model parameters and must be avoided.
+The user is advised to switch off the groundwater smooth option and to ensure the consistency between water regione and calibration cacthments.
+The utility [waterregions](https://github.com/ec-jrc/lisflood-utilities) can be used to 1) verify the consistency between calibration catchments and water regions or 2) create a water region map which is consistent with a set of calibration points.

 ### Transient or constant water demand